 - J-1 scholars who have already purchased the required plan upon arrival.
 If you have been charged student health insurance on your account, please contact Faculty Immigration Assistant Tabitha Thomas at Tabitha.Thomas@ndsu.edu to have the charge waived or to be advised on the required coverage for your family members.

-- Students otherwise required to purchase the policy, but the student is withdrawing and/or transferring out of NDSU within 31 days of the start of the Fall 2014 semester (prior to September 25, 2014).
-Students transferring after this date may not be eligible for a waiver/refund.
+- Students otherwise required to purchase the policy, but the student is withdrawing and/or transferring out of NDSU within 31 days of the start of the Spring 2015 semester (prior to January 12, 2015).
+Students transferring or withdrawing after this date may not be eligible for a waiver/refund.

-- Other situations - please email Sara.J.Johnson@ndsu.edu with the required information below prior to the deadline (date to be announced later).
+- Other situations - please email Sara.J.Johnson@ndsu.edu with the required information below prior to the deadline (September 2 for the Fall 2015 semester).

 - Any non-immigrant student not in F-1 or J-1 status (For example students that are in the following visa statuses: H-1B, H-4, TN, TD, etc.).
 Please submit a copy of your approval notice or visa.